Organize your stay French Polynesia

 Passport and visas Passport and visas French Polynesia

-A biometric passport valid for six months after return is required for travel to French Polynesia (in case of an extended or unexpected stopover in the United States).
-Nationals of Monaco and Switzerland, as well as member states of the European Union and Canada, benefit from a three-month visa-free stay.
+A biometric passport valid for six months after return is required for travel to French Polynesia (in the event of an extended or unscheduled stopover in the USA).
+Nationals of Monaco, Switzerland, the European Union and Canada benefit from a three-month visa-free stay.

-Since January 12, 2009, if you are passing through the United States, even for a short transit, you must fill out a prior authorization request on the Internet: the ESTA, for a fee of US$21 per person (https://esta.cbp.dhs.gov/).
-It takes about 72 hours for your request to be validated (or not).
-The authorization is valid for 2 years, so be sure to bring proof of approval (e.g. printed confirmation).
+If you are passing through the United States, even for a short transit, you must fill out an ESTA application on the Internet, which costs US$21 per person (wwwesta.cbp.dhs.gov).
+Be sure to check that you're on the official site, as there are many sites that give the impression of being government sites, and will have no qualms about charging you more.
+Allow around 72 hours for your application to be validated (or not).
+Authorization is valid for 2 years, so be sure to bring proof of approval (the printed confirmation, for example).

-All goods must also be declared and the corresponding taxes paid at the customs office (see http://www.polynesie-francaise.pref.gouv.fr).
+In addition, all goods must be declared and the corresponding duties paid at the customs office (see www.polynesie-francaise.pref.gouv.fr).

 Driver's license Driver's license French Polynesia